EweezOff/EweezOff/README.md

 - 👋 Hi, I’m @EweezOff
-- 👀 I’m interested in development
+- 👀 I’m interested in development and cybersecurity
-- 🌱 I’m currently learning Java, Web, NodeJS
+- 🌱 I’m currently learning Web, Luau (Roblox)
-- 💞️ I’m looking to collaborate on my server
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me -> Discord : Eweez#4159
+- 📫 How to reach me -> Discord : Eweez